buddypress/wp-cli-buddypress/readme.md

 wp package install git@github.com:buddypress/wp-cli-buddypress.git
 ```

-In many cases the default memory limit will not be enough to run composer so running the following instead is generally recommended:
+In many cases the default memory limit will not be enough to run composer, so running the following instead is generally recommended:

 ```bash
 php -d memory_limit=512M "$(which wp)" package install git@github.com:buddypress/wp-cli-buddypress.git